tuanduc2904/rn-blob-util/README.md

 **Manually Link Native Modules**

-If you're using RN 0.60 or higher, manual linking should not be required anymore.
+If you're using RN 0.60 or higher, manuall linking should not be required anymore.

-If automatically linking doesn't work for you, see instructions on [manually linking](https://github.com/RonRadtke/rn-blob-util/wiki/Manually-Link-Package#index).
+If automatically linking doesn't work for you, see instructions on [manually linking](https://github.com/RonRadtke/react-native-blob-util/wiki/Manually-Link-Package#index).

 **Automatically Link Native Modules**

 For 0.29.2+ projects, simply link native packages via the following command (note: rnpm has been merged into react-native)

 ```
-react-native link rn-blob-util
+react-native link react-native-blob-util
 ```

 As for projects < 0.29 you need `rnpm` to link native packages